malhaouit/Online_Event_Finder/README.md

 npm run dev
 ```

-3. **Access the app:** Open your browser and go to http://localhost:3000 to start using the app.
+3. **Access the app:** Open your browser and go to http://localhost:5173 to start using the app considering the server port is running on 5173.

 ## Future Improvements
 - **Notifications:** Implement email or in-app notifications for event updates.
 - **Mobile Responsiveness:** Improve the mobile design and ensure a seamless experience on smaller devices.
-- **Event Categories:** Add categories to help users filter events by type (e.g., sports, music, education).
+- **Event Categories:** Complete categories to help users filter events by type (e.g., sports, music, education).
 - **Event Recommendations:** Use machine learning to recommend events based on user preferences.
+- **Payment integration:** Integration with Stripe/PayPal for processing payments securely.

 ## License